HYY Logo

 Research Interests

-My research spans statistical physics, celestial mechanics, and dynamical systems.
-I study the statistical properties of complex and stochastic dynamical systems (e.g., epidemic and ecological models), and N-body problems in celestial mechanics—stability of planetary systems, symmetry breaking, and phase-transition-like phenomena.
-I’m also interested in connections between statistical physics and computer/data science.
+My research spans statistical physics, celestial mechanics, dynamical systems, and mathematical physics.
+I study the statistical properties of complex and stochastic dynamical systems (e.g., epidemic and ecological models), and N-body problems in celestial mechanics—stability, symmetry, ergodicity and statistical properties, and phase-transition-like phenomena.
+I’m also interested in connections between statistical physics and number theory/data science.

 • Stochastic dynamics: spectra, mixing, universality, rare events

-• Celestial mechanics: N-body stability, central configurations, symmetry
+• Celestial mechanics: N-body stability, central configurations, symmetry, ergodicity

-• Bridges: statistical physics × algorithms / data science
+• Bridges: statistical physics × number theory/data science

 Current Research Areas